AthensFramework/Core/README.md

 }
 ```

-Because Framework depends on multiple other libraries, it is *highly* recommended that you use Composer to install this library.
+Because Framework depends on multiple other libraries, it is *highly* recommended that you use [Composer](https://getcomposer.org/) to install this library and manage dependencies.

 Use
 ===